Octagon Barn Center Construction Underway – Help Complete our Shared Vision Today

 - Attract at least 150,000 visitors annually through events, biking, education, and tourism

-- Addition of $1-2 million per year in local business revenue through visits and events (similar impact as the SLO Marathon)
+- Addition of $1-2 million per year in local business revenue through visits and events

 - Preserves an iconic landmark that is in the National Register of Historic Places and symbolizes our local agricultural history